 Depending on the purchase price, financing can range from 24 to 60 months.
 The best interest rates are offered when a 20% down payment is made.

 The KFZ-Haftpflichtversicherung (vehicle liability insurance) is required by law in Germany and covers the driver against third-party liability claims.
-Check out the cheapest car insurance in Germany on the price comparison website Tarifcheck.
+CosmosDirekt is one of the most popular insurance providers in Germany, you could also find the cheapest car insurance in Germany on the price comparison website Verivox.

 What are Pros and Cons of New Car?